peter-evans/create-issue-from-file/README.md

 ## Actions that pair with this action

-- [Link Checker](https://github.com/peter-evans/link-checker) - An action for link checking repository Markdown and HTML files
+- [Link Checker](https://github.com/lycheeverse/lychee-action) - An action for link checking repository Markdown, HTML, and text files

 ## License